japaric/cargo-call-stack/README.md

 The tool builds your program in release mode with LTO enabled, analyses it and then prints a dot file to stdout.
 See `cargo call-stack -h` for a list of build options (e.g. `--features`).

-**IMPORTANT**: As the author of the program you must ensure that the `.stack_sizes` section survives the linker (doesn't get GC-ed).
-Unfortunately we can't do that for you because tweaking the linking process from Cargo is tricky and error prone.
-If you are using the [`cortex-m-rt`] crate then everything will Just Work.
-But if you are not then you'll need to use a linker script; see the documentation on [`-Z emit-stack-sizes`] for more information.
-If you don't preserve the `.stack_sizes` then the tool will have zero information about the stack usage of your program.

 [`cortex-m-rt`]: https://crates.io/crates/cortex-m-rt